Kong/kongponents/README.md

 Before publishing a new version as detailed in [Publishing to NPM](#publishing-to-npm), update the version in `package.json`.
 If creating a new Kongponent, use `0.0.1-beta.1`.
 If updating, add `1` after `beta`.

-Create a release tag for the branch with the matching version number.
+Create a Git tag for the branch with the matching version number.

 The WIP tag should not be removed until tests are passing and the versions in `package.json` and the release branch are up to date.